ehanahamed/ehdotfiles/hyprlandRice/README.md

  - `starship` - shell prompt
  - `pavucontrol` - audio gui
  - `audacity` - audio recording, editing, etc
+ - `git` - version control, need it for everything
+   - btw the command to set email & username is:
+     - `git config --global user.name "name goes here"`
+     - `git config --global user.email "email@ehan.dev"`
+     - this isnt for logging in, its for the info that gets attached to the actual git commits

 ### gtk & stuff
  - `nwg-look` (AUR) - super useful gtk settings editor